-UnderstandingyesnoThe core function of the filter
+UnderstandingyesnoThe core role of the filter

-Through this filter, we can avoid writing complexif-elselogic to handle these common state judgments, making the code cleaner and more efficient.
+By this filter, we can avoid writing complexif-elselogic to handle these common state judgments, making the code cleaner and more efficient.

-Basic usage: Default output
+Basic usage: default output

 yesnoThe simplest way to use a filter is to apply it directly to a variable, which will output 'yes', 'no', or 'maybe' by default.

-For example, suppose we have a variableuserActive:
+For example, assume we have a variableuserActive:

 {# 假设 userActive 为 true #}